elmiko/elmiko.github.io/_posts/2019-11-21-okd-311-adding-host-path-pvc.markdown

 Excellent!
 I can know create objects that require PersistentVolumeClaims.

+*update*
+Something to keep in mind about these insttructions is that the reclaim policy of `Retain` will prevent these volume claims from being released when they are not being used.
+If this behavior is causing you problems, try using the `Recycle` policy instead.

 I hope these instructions are helpful, and as always happy hacking =)